Welding Rod Size Chart for Automotive Applications

 Common Rod Sizes

-A practical welding rod size chart for automotive sheet metal usually starts with 1/16″ (1.6mm) rods for very thin panels and light repairs, 3/32″ (2.4mm) rods for moderate-thickness metal, and 1/8″ (3.2mm) rods for thicker components and general structural work.
-You can match welding rods to material thickness and keep control in automotive applications without wasting heat or metal.
+A practical welding rod size chart for automotive sheet metal starts with 1/16 inch (1.6 mm) rods for very thin panels and light repairs.
+Use 3/32 inch (2.4 mm) rods for moderate-thickness metal.
+Use 1/8 inch (3.2 mm) rods for thicker components and general structural work.

 Thin Metal Selection